manishmawatwal/Deep_Learning_Cylcone_Intensity_Estimation_NIO_Satellite/README.md

 # Cyclone
 This repository is a part of the research being conducted at IIT Indore, Department of Astronomy, Astrophysics and Space Enginerering.

-Under the guidance of Dr. Saurabh Das, in the RemoteWave Propagation Lab.
+PI - Dr. Saurabh Das, RemoteWave Propagation Lab.
+Researchers - Manish Mawatwal

 Contact - saurabh.das@iiti.ac.in